germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 ### ICs
 Lastly the hard stuff!
 Remember if you mess up, you can order more electronics from the store!

 So you should have a few components left, we're going to start with the MCP (rectangular one).
 There is a small circle on your PCB and a circle on the IC.
-Line these up.
+Line these up, if it's missing place the dot towards the top!

 Tin a pad on the top corner of it's pads, heat and align the pins.
 Be careful!
 Too much force and you will bend a pin, too long with the iron and you may damage the chip!
 After it's aligned do the same to a corner pin on the other side of the board.
 Apply flux to the contacts and put some solder on the end of your iron.
 Do one pin at a time waiting until the solder has flowed before moving onto the next.
 Remember to check the warmth of the chip periodically!
 Check the pins for solder bridges and reflow/wick solder as necessary.
 You should be able to see gaps between the pins when viewed from the side.